skybet/skybet.github.io/_posts/2016-01-22-kafka-cluster-sizing.md

 We're starting to use kafka for a number of projects.
 We can start off on virtual machines on our shared VMWare cluster, but we expect the disk IO to soon reach levels that will make it unsuitable for running on our shared storage.
 This post looks at some techniques for sizing up a physical kafka cluster.

-Lets start by taking a look at some of our busiest but realistic streaming data, our lamp application logs.
+Let's start by taking a look at some of our busiest but realistic streaming data, our LAMP application logs.
 It's generally understood that the busiest day of the year, particularly for peak traffic, is the Grand National.
 We still have logs from this day on an NFS share, so we can load it into Hadoop to look at peak throughput.

 Once the data has been loaded into HDFS we can use the spark shell to look at the data.